 3. Treatments that alter the immune system response to the allergen

 As immunotherapy is so intensive and time-consuming, it is only those with extreme symptoms uncontrolled by normal medications who receive this therapy.
-In order to be considered for desensitisation you will need to be referred to a specialist allergy clinic by your GP.
+In order to be considered for immunotherapy you will need to be referred to a specialist allergy clinic by your GP.

-For more information, see our factsheet Immunotherapy.
+For more information, see our factsheet on Immunotherapy.

 Allergy testing is not usually required in simple hay fever because the trigger substances can be easily identified from the history of when and where symptoms occur.
 However, in certain cases a blood test might be used by the doctor or nurse to help to confirm the diagnosis.

 If anything in these instructions is unclear, ask your physician for help or advice, or call our helpline on 01322 619 898 (9am to 5pm Monday to Friday).